How often should you have your furnace inspected in Meridian?

 Contrary to popular belief, the age-old question of “how often have furnace inspected?” isn’t as black and white as most people would have you believe.
+But the short answer is at least 1x a year, ideally two times!

 Indeed, regular furnace maintenance is an essential facet of homeownership, but the frequency is far from a universal standard.
 It’s not your typical calendar event like an annual Thanksgiving dinner or, dare we say, annual furnace inspections.
 It’s a process as unique as the furnace you have installed at your place.
 If you’re picturing your HVAC technician now becoming a frequent visitor like your favorite cousin, think again.